megastruktur/foundryvtt-blades-in-the-dark/README.md

 ## Troubleshooting
 - If you can't find the drag-n-dropped item, refer to "All Items" tab on each sheet.

+## Credits
+- The Blades In the Dark game system page: https://bladesinthedark.com/
+- Some assets were taken from here (thank you  timdenee and joesinghaus): https://github.com/joesinghaus/Blades-in-the-Dark

 [screenshot_all]: ./images/screenshot_all.png "screenshot_all"
 [screenshot_compendium]: ./images/screenshot_compendium.png "screenshot_compendium"